-The mission of the PSTA Legislative Committee is to advise the full PSTA Board of Directors of the official positions of the Local, State, and Federal entities concerning legislative matters pertaining to the operations, development, and funding of PSTA; and to facilitate advancement of the Pinel-Countv Alternatives las Analysis (AA) Locally Preferred Alternative (LPA).
+The mission of the PSTA Legislative Committee is to advise the full PSTA Board of Directors of the official positions of the Local, State, and Federal entities concerning legislative matpertaining to operations, development, and funding of PSTA; and to facilitate advancement of the Pinel-County Alternatives Analysis (AA) Locally Preferred Alternative (LPA).
 The Committee will also review resolutions and legislation in order to advise and recommend positions to the members and leadership of the PSTA Board; and work with the regional entities in the development and implementation of transportation for the Tampa Bay region.

-Transit Riders Advisory Committee (TRAC).
+Transit Riders Advisory Committee (TRAC)